fs-feup/autonomous-systems/src/invictasim/README.md

-# Fsfsim Package
+# Invictasim Package

 ## Package Information

 ### Description

-This package contains the fsfsim simulator built by Formula Student FEUP for the autonomous system.
+This package contains the invictasim simulator built by Formula Student FEUP for the autonomous system.

 ### Features